top of page

 People often report:

-• Less mental noise
+• Less mental noise.

-• Improved sleep
+• Improved sleep.

-• Clearer boundaries without tension
+• Clearer boundaries without tension.

-• More emotional space
+• More emotional space.

-• A steadier sense of self
+• A steadier sense of self.

+Not because something was forced away.
 But because the body no longer needed to hold it.

 High angle view of a journal and pen on a wooden table, symbolizing reflection and emotional processing